harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/aws.md

 ### DynamoDB replication pause

-Dynamo DB replication pause fault pauses the data replication in DynamoDB tables over multiple locations for the chaos duration.
+DynamoDB replication pause fault pauses the data replication in DynamoDB tables over multiple locations for the chaos duration.
 - When chaos experiment is being executed, any changes to the DynamoDB table will not be replicated in different regions, thereby making the data in the DynamoDB inconsistent.
 - You can execute this fault on a DynamoDB table that is global, that is, there should be more than one replica of the table.

 <Accordion color="green">
 <summary>Use cases</summary>

-Dynamo DB replication pause determines the resilience of the application when data (in a database) that needs to be constantly updated is disrupted.
+DynamoDB replication pause determines the resilience of the application when data (in a database) that needs to be constantly updated is disrupted.

 </Accordion>
 </FaultDetailsCard>